Sunday, May 19, 2024

 acquired a cover of clouds,

-did you begin to love
+did you learn to lavender

-your most purple bruise,
+your deepest bruise,

 or did you begin